 (In regards to the suffragette movement) “Women are well represented by their Fathers, Brothers, and husbands at the polls.”

-I hope throughout time the UK and the USA wake up from their historic coma, especially in the current political climate when atrocities now and then must be recognized, spoken about and condemned more than ever.
+I hope throughout the time the UK and the USA wake up from their historic coma, especially in the current political climate, when atrocities now and then must be recognized, spoken about, and condemned more than ever.

 “No flag is large enough to cover the shame of killing innocent people.” – Howard Zinn.